rosettatype/design-regression/_posts/2023-11-15-examining-the-research-methods-used-by-legibility-legends-tinker-and-paterson.md

 ---
 layout: post
-title: "Do the research methods used by legibility legends Tinker and Paterson stand up to close examination?"
+title: Examining the research methods used by legibility legends Tinker and Paterson
 date: 2023-11-05 12:30:00
 categories:
     - Article